ArjunaCluster/ArjunaUsers/index.md

 Arjuna is a multi-departmental CPU and GPU computing cluster.
 Here you can find documentation about what Arjuna is and how to use it.

+## Requesting an Account

+New Users can request an account by filling out the [Arjuna Account Request Form].
+Requests are processed during the first two weeks of each semester.

+[Arjuna Account Request Form]: https://forms.gle/8P41KGs1kjJjat8x7

 ## Support

 If you encounter an issue using Arjuna, please [open an issue] and let us know.